 The District leases postage machines from Pitney Bowes for a term of 48 months.
-The leases on the 2017 postage machines expired in fiscal year 2021.
-The District therefore entered into a new leases which requires a minimum monthly lease payments of \$90, plus additional charges for excess usage and excluding applicable taxes.
+The District entered into a new leases during 2022 which requires a minimum monthly lease payments of \$90, plus additional charges for excess usage and excluding applicable taxes.
 For purposes of discounting future payments on the 2022 lease, the District used the interest rate (0%) on its financing agreements to determine an appropriate discount rate.
-The 2017 lease was discounted using an imputed rate of 0.00% to determine the discounted lease liability that matched the buyout payment.
 The leased equipment and accumulated amortization of the right-to-use assets are outlined in Note F.